petersandor/sysinternals/README.md

 > Tools for managing [Windows Sysinternals utilities](https://technet.microsoft.com/en-us/sysinternals)

+## :warning: WARNING
+This repository is no longer being maintained since I stopped using Windows.
+Contact me if interested in transfer of ownership.

 ## Prerequisites
 Windows with Sysinternals suite installed (and added in `PATH` variable).
 - Download manually at https://technet.microsoft.com/en-us/sysinternals